rkolbi/Simple_Sender/README.md

 - Connect fails: verify port/baud 115200; close other apps.
 - No $$: wait for ready/status; clear alarms; stop streaming.
 - Alarm: use $X/$H; reset + re-home if needed.
+- Run shows `Job Setup Not Completed`: run `Macro-3 (Job Setup)` to capture tool reference for this session, then try Run again.
+Use `Start Anyway` only when you intentionally accept the risk.
 - Streaming stops: check console for error/alarm; validate G-code for GRBL 1.1h.
 - Status shows `Manual queue full`: reduce rapid jog spam/hold-repeat frequency, wait for queue drain, then retry.
 - Load fails with 80-byte limit: check for long arcs/inverse-time moves or unsupported axes and re-post with shorter lines.